jlbradley1844/jlbradley1844.github.io/_drafts/toxic-ai-philosophy.md

 that a) the end of paid creative work is at hand and b) legal solutions are useless and we must conform the the new reality of sentient AI - long before such beings exist.
 This is a suspciously convenient conclusion to the sorts of people who happen to have the money to invest in these businesses.
 Why?
-Well, suppose you were one of the memers of this "investor class," and have watched nervously developments over the past thirty years as "overpaid" knowledge workers began scooping a meaningful share of the economic pie and political power, things you believe are rigtfully yours, all yours.
+Well, suppose you were one of the members of this "investor class," and have watched nervously developments over the past thirty years as "overpaid" knowledge workers began scooping a meaningful share of the economic pie and political power, things you believe are rigtfully yours, all yours.
 Then of course you want to see the bulk of the creative class thrown out of work, or at least reduced to the level of unskilled service workers, who are paid to smile, act pleasant and submit to the whims of their betters.
 A quick scan through the list of OpenAI's billionaire backers proves this out: J. Mongomery Burns would fit right in.
-If you are not among this group, but you still believe materialistic strong AI claims, you will panic.
+If you are not among the lucky billionares, but you still believe materialistic strong AI claims, you will panic, under the certainty that robots will be replacing you any day now.

 The headlines are nothing, if not a reminder that "Betteridge's Law" is still strongly in effect in the business press.
 "Will they render [educated profession] obsolete?"
 No.